docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 Creates a new PPix.
 The advantage of using this callback is that frames allocated are accounted for in the media cache, and are 16-byte aligned.

-`ppixNew` and `newPtr` don’t allocate memory in the media cache, or perform any alignment.
+`ppixNew` and `newPtr` don't allocate memory in the media cache, or perform any alignment.

 ```cpp
 prSuiteError (*CreatePPix)(